src-bin/substrate-docs/mgmt/allowing-third-parties-to-access-your-aws-organization.md

 ## Special-purpose IAM roles in certain accounts

-Simplistic integrations with AWS will require you to create an IAM role in each account the third party needs to access, which is easy enough with `substrate create-role`.
+Simplistic integrations with AWS will require you to create an IAM role in each account the third party needs to access, which is easy enough with `substrate role create`.
 The third party should provide you with their account number or the role ARN they'll be using.
 Create an assume-role policy like this and commit it someplace in your Substrate repository, replacing the placeholder with the principal your third-party provided:

 ```json
 {